-Similarly, the relative importance of the business plan will vary.
-A company that has to raise external financing will need a plan that will support fund raising efforts.
-If the founders are providing the start up capital, then the plan will be relatively less important.
+Similarly, the relative importance of the business model will vary.
+A company that has to raise external financing will need a pitch deck that will support fund raising efforts.

 I believe the same analysis can be productively applied to the other elements.
 Not only can the absolute evaluations be made (0-to-10), but they can be compared to one another to make sure that their relative values are reasonable as well.